-- Awards this session (2018-19) will be made for activities taking place before 30 September 2019.
+- Awards will be considered on an ongoing basis.
 Each institution will be restricted to at most two applications with a total limit of £600 in a single school year, although note that one application can cover multiple activities and it is expected that many applications will be for smaller amounts.
 Note also that there is a limit of £125 payable as a fee to commercial organisations or individuals.

 - Applications should be made on the accompanying form.
 There are no closing dates but early submission of applications is strongly encouraged.
 (The review process may take up to two months from the receipt of an application, and we cannot support events retrospectively.)
 Applications will be considered at any time until the fund's budget is exhausted.
 After completion, the application form should also be signed by the applicant's Head Teacher/Head of Department (or other appropriate person) to indicate their support.